 After your athletes/coaching staff have shared their ideas, let them know what your idea of team cohesion is.
 This displays an open dialogue from all members of the team and helps to set the standard that all ideas are valid and welcomed.

-Start goal setting for the upcoming season.
+Start or review goal setting.
 Have your athletes write down one personal goal and one team goal.
 This will not only give you a sense of how competitive the team goal is for the season but, it will also show what your athlete’s goals are.
 If many of them are technical skill-based, that can help when you begin your practice planning.

 Put together a player code of conduct with your team.
 Allowing players and coaching staff to have input shows that their opinions are valued.
 When players truly believe and are a part of the player code of conduct, it creates a sense of ownership that will help them to hold themselves and their teammates accountable.